Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: Full experiment details and results

+\textbf{Machines and training time.} We use a Linux machine with two AMD EPYC 7352 24-Core Processors and eight NVIDIA RTX A6000 GPUs. \cref{tab:4} reports the training time per FL round of different methods averaged over 10 seeds.
+Comparing AdaOMD-TCH and OMD-TCH, AdaExcessMTL and ExcessMTL, we see that the adaptive conversion does not impose any significant overhead.
+As discussed in \cref{sec:3-2}, this is mainly because of the small size of $\mathcal P^{(t)}$ in practice.
+Additionally, since OMD-TCH requires strictly no more computation than ExcessMTL, the discrepancy between them is likely due to scheduling deviation of the servers.
+Therefore, most methods with small differences can be considered similar in training time.

-\paragraph{Full results.} Figure \ref{fig:5} includes the complete set of training and test curves of the maximum client loss, complementing Figures 4(a) and 4(c) in the main text.
-Figure \ref{fig:6} includes the scatter plots of average test accuracy and test accuracy parity, complementing Figures 4(b) and 4(d).
-Figure \ref{fig:7} visualizes the benchmarking among all methods and Table \ref{tb:2} lists the corresponding numerical results.
+\textbf{Full results.} Figure \ref{fig:5} includes the training and test curves of the maximum client loss for LS, TCH, and (Ada)OMD-TCH, complementing \cref{fig:new-in} in the main text.
+Figure \ref{fig:6} includes the scatter plots of average test accuracy and test accuracy parity, also complementing \cref{fig:new-in}.
+Figure \ref{fig:7} visualizes the benchmark across all methods, and Table \ref{tab:3} lists the corresponding numerical results.

+\textbf{Design components.} The motivations for the three components of AdaOMD-TCH are as follows: \begin{itemize}[topsep=0.0em, leftmargin=1.0em, itemsep=0.0em] \item \textit{Tchebycheff scalarization} ensures (1) recovering the non-convex PF and (2) locating solutions with specific trade-offs (\cref{th:1}), which are important for preference-guided MOL and many methods fail to satisfy, such as LS and gradient manipulation methods without additional design. \item \textit{OMD updates} smooth out the one-hot update of TCH to avoid training oscillation and stagnation. \item \textit{The adaptive conversion} considers only the trajectory PO iterates to improve solution optimality over traditional conversion while retaining the theoretical convergence guarantees. \end{itemize} Although the adaptive conversion is designed for online algorithms such as OMD and thus does not apply, in principle, to LS and TCH, we still investigate the performance of AdaLS and AdaTCH to further justify the use of Tchebycheff scalarization and OMD updates.

+\cref{tab:ablation} presents the comparison on CIFAR over 10 seeds.
+In terms of accuracy, the adaptive conversion does not help for LS.
+AdaTCH improves over TCH, but is still outperformed by AdaOMD-TCH by a large amount, not addressing the unstable and slow one-hot update as effectively as OMD.
+Nevertheless, this improvement indicates that our proposed adaptive scheme is more broadly applicable.

+In terms of fairness, AdaLS is hardly improved and is still outperformed by most TCH-based methods.
+This is because the adaptive conversion does not change the property of LS, i.e., LS does not aim for equal (weighted) losses like TCH.
+The fairness of AdaTCH is improved, but its key drawback is still the suboptimal accuracy.

+In summary, AdaTCH < AdaOMD-TCH in average accuracy demonstrates the necessity of applying OMD updates, and AdaLS > most TCH methods in accuracy parity further confirms the advantage of Tchebycheff scalarization.
+Applying the adaptive conversion to a broader range of methods, such as TCH, may be an interesting direction, which we leave for future studies.